An innovative modular technology platform

 Our technology platform has enabled us to develop multiple new small molecule drug conjugates (SMDCs) for a range of disease indications.
 Each SMDC is comprised of three modules: a targeting ligand, a spacer/linker, and a drug payload.
 Our companion imaging agents employ the same targeting ligand and modular structure as our SMDCs, replacing the drug payload with an imaging agent.

 Targeting ligand—Our high-affinity, small molecule ligands bind to receptors expressed on target cells.
-We are developing a number of targeting ligands to address a broad range of cancers and other diseases.
+We are developing a number of targeting ligands to address a broad range of cancers.

 Spacer/linker system—Our proprietary spacer/linker systems attach the targeting ligand to the drug payload or imaging agent.
 These systems are designed to be stable in the bloodstream and to release the active drug from the targeting ligand when the SMDC is taken up by the diseased cell through endocytosis.
 The spacer/linker system can be customized for each SMDC and each companion imaging agent to improve its pharmacologic properties.